IAmScRay/allora_offchain_node_py/README.md

 6. Create and activate a virtual environment: `python3 -m venv venv && source venv/bin/activate`
 7. Install dependencies: `pip install -r requirements.txt`
 8. Run `python3 main.py` to start the worker.

+To stop the worker, press `Ctrl + C` inside of worker's terminal.

 If you want to get back to your main terminal, press `Ctrl + B`, then switfly press `D`.
 If you want to get back to the worker's terminal, use `tmux attach -t <session_name>`.